 - Dessert: passion chocolate cake

 The seats don’t feature an in-seat in-flight entertainment system.
-Instead, in-flight entertainment is provided via large tablets that are distributed by the crew shortly after takeoff and attached to an in-seat metallic arm.
+Instead, in-flight entertainment is provided via large tablets distributed by the crew shortly after takeoff and attached to an in-seat metallic arm.

 Hawaiian Airlines’ in-flight entertainment comprises a decent selection of Hollywood releases, TV shows, games, and more.
 It’s offered free of charge to First and Business Class passengers, while passengers in coach have to pay for it.